odriverobotics/ODrive/Firmware/README.md

 If you are a developer, you are encouraged to use the `devel` branch, as it contains the latest features.

+The project is under active development, so make sure to check the [Changelog](CHANGELOG.md) to keep track of updates.

 ### Table of contents

 <!-- MarkdownTOC depth=2 autolink=true bracket=round -->